 Admins, Scale, and the Extensive Export Margin, with Rodimiro Rodrigo.

 Wage Transparency Within and Across Firms: Experimental Evidence from Brazil, with Ieda Matavelli and Bobak Pakzad-Hurson.
-Designed and implemented in collaboration with Brazil’s Ministry of Planning.
-Winner of pilot grant from J-PAL JOI Brasil.
+With Ministry of Planning.
+Winner of J-PAL JOI Brasil pilot grant.

 Teaching

-ECON 703: Empirical Trade and Development: A Practitioner’s Guide.
-PhD elective, Canvas.
+ECON 7703: Empirical Trade and Development.
+PhD elective.

 Older Research